tshort/CodeGen.jl/README.md

 **This package is experimental and a work in progress.**

 The main purpose of this package is to generate LLVM IR from Julia code.
 It is targeted (for now) at static code.
 The resulting IR can be save to a bitcode (.bc) file that can be compiled with Clang.
+It requires Julia dev-0.7.

 Example: